agramonte/appodeal--buildbox/README.md

 </domain-config>
 </network-security-config>
 ```
-6. Replace your file HZAdapter file with the version included in this repo.
+6. Replace your HZAdapter file with the version included in this repo.

 7. Delete the file PTAdHeyzap.jar from the "<ProjectExportFolder>/app/libs/".
 If you leave this library in that folder your game/app will be removed from the store by Google.
 (Thank you Murtaza Kohinoor youtube subscriber for reporting this issue).